hashicorp/terraform-provider-boundary/docs/resources/scope_alias_suffix.md

 page_title: "boundary_scope_alias_suffix Resource - terraform-provider-boundary"
 subcategory: ""
 description: |-
   The scope alias suffix resource allows you to set an alias suffix for an org or project scope.
-This feature requires Boundary Enterprise or Boundary HCP.
+Global scopes are not valid for alias suffix operations.
 ---

 # boundary_scope_alias_suffix (Resource)

 The scope alias suffix resource allows you to set an alias suffix for an org or project scope.
-This feature requires Boundary Enterprise or Boundary HCP.

-Setting alias suffixes is supported only for org and project scopes (not global).
-When creating project-scoped aliases, both the org scope suffix and the project scope suffix must be configured.
-Updating `alias_suffix` updates the suffix in place.
-Removing a suffix will fail if aliases still depend on that suffix path according to Boundary API rules.
+Global scopes are not valid for alias suffix operations.

 ## Example Usage